- Playing Strength

 - UCI communication protocol

 All other versions build on top of the previous version.
 The table below provides an overview of the added features per version and the gain in playing strength they provide.
-Please note that this will be different from other engines: adding the features in a different order, will give different results.
+The strength gain is measured by playing the new Rustic version against the previous version.
+Please note that the results obtained in my tests will be different from other engines: adding the features in a different order, will give different results.

 It is impossible to define the strength of a chess engine, or a human player for that matter, by an exact number.
 This is because of how the Elo-rating system works.
 The rating system works with a pool of players, and it determines their relative strength, from one player to another.
 Not every player can play every opening or time control equally well.
 It also happens that a certain player A consistently performs better against B than expected, but also consistently plays worse than expected against player C.